antfriend/antfriend.github.io/journals.md

 [Image source](journals/vectors/vectors_78.png)

 ### Text
-mThe brain is a Storage
+The brain is a storage framework.
-SA Stoves Symbol 5.
+It stores symbols.
-The nodes and ed aes that
-mm experiences of color and
+The nodes and edges that comprise experiences of color and sound and touch and smell, symbolically represented in neurons and dendrites.

-land touch Anand Polically
-Weurons Aa i
-[BA memorable moMent My 2
-er ae ASA ee
-wierd Wen NSF ON USS ed ind
+A memorable moment
-WHA ig what the mi Na took
+is what the mind took away,
-WER or Suri) zed in the electro-chemica vepresentations of the nf |i li Ke read fi
+or surmised, in the electro-chemical symbolic representations of the brain.

-Ps
-4 m WH PAT throu ah
+The things and relationships
+are followed, like reading
+a path through
-Bb the nodes and edae S
+the nodes and edges of
+memory.

 ---